fertility treatments

 After close monitoring, when the time is right, you’ll be scheduled for the egg retrieval.
 During this 30-minute process, the doctor will remove the eggs with the aid of vaginal ultrasound while you’re under light anesthesia.

 Then, right away, your half of the eggs will be frozen.
 As a Split member, this whole process will be entirely free, including up to ten years of storage.
 In the case of an odd number of eggs, the extra one will be slated for use by the intended parents.
-However, any non-mature eggs retrieved will be frozen for you, since we don’t know what kind of medical advancements might take place over the next ten years.
+However, we ask our clinic partners to save any non-mature eggs retrieved for you, since we don’t know what kind of medical advancements might take place over the next ten years.

 As a Split member, if you feel that it would be beneficial for you down the line, you can always consider doing another cycle.
 This will allow you to add to what you already have in storage and reap the benefits of additional free egg freezing, making the most of the program.